cheery/pygame_tutorial/README.md

         animation_frame(screen)
         pygame.display.flip()

 This code opens a display device through pygame and goes into an event polling loop.
-For every event, that was being received during last frame, it calls our dispatch -function, which determines what happens when it gets an event.
+For every event, that was being received during last frame, it calls our dispatch -function which determines what happens when it gets an event.
 We can see that a request to quit causes the process to exit.

 Pygame gives our process either a real or virtual [framebuffer device](http://en.wikipedia.org/wiki/Framebuffer).
 Process gets a memory buffer to fill with whatever we want.
 Actually it gets two such buffers to prevent [screen tearing](http://en.wikipedia.org/wiki/Screen_tearing) while animating.
 One buffer gets filled when an another is shown on the screen.
 Event loop calls display.flip at the end, which switches the roles of buffers, causing our animation to show up on the screen.